Baptism & Confirmation

 Request a Baptism

 Baptisms are conducted on the second and fourth Sunday of the month (apart from January) commencing at 12pm.
-These are joyful and happy celebrations enjoyed all present!
-Please contact the parish office by phone or email to check availability.
-At this point the baptism can be entered into the parish diary and a confirmation letter will be sent out to you.
+These are joyful and happy celebrations enjoyed by all present!
+Please contact the Parish Office by phone or email to check availability.
+At this point the baptism can be entered into the parish diary and a confirmation letter will be sent to you.

 The application form provides St. John’s with all of the information we need to confirm the baptism and to produce the necessary certificates and entry into the parish records.
-The form can be downloaded below as a word document.
+Please complete the form via this link.
+The form can also be downloaded below as a word document.

 Please return the completed form as an attachment to firstname.lastname@example.org or by mail to St. John’s Anglican Church, 86 Clendon Road Toorak, Victoria, 3142.

 - A letter confirming the time and date of the baptism, with details of the parish preparation program.